mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5 - 9-27-18 =
+* Fixed: multiple PHP warnings
+* Fixed: an issue with special characters used in HTTP passwords
+* Fixed: session start issues
+* Added: mainwp_detect_premiums_updates filter as a support for detecting updates for Premium plugins that don't use standard WP update API
+* Added: mainwp_text_format_email hook to change MainWP notification emails to clean text format
+* Added: a new option for fixing security issues 'Scripts and Stylesheets registered version'
+* Added: support for the security fix option
+* Added: support for the new UpdraftPlus plugin options
+* Updated: support for detecting premium plugins updates

 = 3.4.9 - 7-23-18 =
 * Fixed: connection issues caused by HTTP Basic Authentication on some setups